lauraclay/web-server-wordpress/README.md

 Set up a web server on your Pi and install WordPress

-## Step 1: Set up Apache Web Server
+## Step 1: Set up Apache web server

 Apache is a popular web server application you can install on the Raspberry Pi to allow it to serve web pages.